 Students will learn and develop musicianship and vocal skills for individual and group singing in this beginning choir.
 A variety of music will be explored from different time periods, styles and cultures.
 Students in this class will have opportunities to participate in all League, ACDA, OMEA and OSAA activities such as solo and ensemble festival and all-state choir.
 Required performances include fall, winter, spring, and end-of-the year concerts.

-LINCOLN MEN'S ENSEMBLE
+Not Offered in 17-18 LINCOLN MEN'S ENSEMBLE